-On the Closing Date, pursuant to that certain subscription agreement, dated as of September 7, 2018, by and between the Company and Nuveen Alternatives Advisors, LLC, on behalf of one or more funds or accounts ("Nuveen"), the Company issued to Nuveen 2,450,980 shares of Series A preferred stock at a price of \$10.20 per share, for an aggregate cash purchase price of \$25.0 million.
-The Series A preferred stock will not pay dividends and will be convertible into shares of our common stock at a 1:1 ratio (subject to customary adjustments) at any time following six months after the Closing.
-We will have the right to elect to redeem all or a portion of the Series A preferred stock at our election after four years for cash at a redemption price equal to the amount of the principal investment plus an additional cumulative amount that will accrue at an annual rate of 7.0% thereon.
-In addition, if the volume weighted average price of shares of our common stock equals or exceeds \$13.00 for 30 consecutive days, then we will have the right to require the holder of Series A preferred stock to convert its shares of Series A preferred stock into common stock, at a ratio of 1:1 (subject to customary adjustments).
-We have also agreed to provide certain registration rights with respect to the shares of common stock underlying the Series A preferred stock.
+On December 6, 2018, the closing date (the "Closing") of the Company's business combination (the "Business Combination") with Industrea Acquisition Corp. ("Industrea"), pursuant to that certain subscription agreement, dated as of September 7, 2018, by and between the Company and Nuveen Alternatives Advisors, LLC, on behalf of one or more funds or accounts ("Nuveen"), the Company issued to Nuveen 2,450,980 shares of the Company's Series A Zero-Dividend Convertible Perpetual Preferred Stock ("Series A Preferred Stock") at a price of \$10.20 per share, for an aggregate cash purchase price of \$25.0 million.
+The Series A Preferred Stock will not pay dividends and will be convertible into shares of our common stock at a 1:1 ratio (subject to customary adjustments) at any time following six months after the Closing.
+We will have the right to elect to redeem all or a portion of the Series A Preferred Stock at our election after four years for cash at a redemption price equal to the amount of the principal investment plus an additional cumulative amount that will accrue at an annual rate of 7.0% thereon.
+In addition, if the volume weighted average price of shares of our common stock at a ratio of 1:1 (subject to customary adjustments).
+We have also agreed to provide certain registration rights with respect to the shares of common stock underlying the Series A Preferred Stock.